-After one of the hardest years in memory, Americans across the country took to the outdoors this June during Great Outdoors Month®, a month-long celebration of responsible, healthy outdoor recreation on local, state and federal lands and waters.
+Every June, Americans across the country get outdoors during Great Outdoors Month®, a month-long celebration of responsible, healthy outdoor recreation on local, state and federal lands and waters.
 Great Outdoors Month® is coordinated by the Outdoor Recreation Roundtable and includes events held throughout the month including:

 - National Fishing and Boating Week, coordinated by the Recreational Boating & Fishing Foundation

 - National Get Outdoors Day, coordinated by ORR and the U.S. Forest Service

 - National Marina Days, coordinated by the Association of Marina Industries

 Some events — like National Marina Days and The Great American Campout — last all summer.
 And of course, you can always hike, bike, camp, ride, fish, boat and more in our great outdoors.